mbkhalilaws/amazon-connect-admin-guide/doc_source/connect-lambda-functions.md

  return resultMap
 ```

-The output returned from the function must be a flat object of key/value pairs, with values that include only alphanumeric, dash, and underscore characters\.
-Nested and complex objects are not supported\.
+If using the "STRING MAP" option, the output returned from the function must be a flat object of key/value pairs, with values that include only alphanumeric, dash, and underscore characters\.
+For nested and complex objects, you must select the "JSON" option\.
 The size of the returned data must be less than 32 KB of UTF\-8 data\.

 The following example shows the JSON output from these Lambda functions: